UNT adds former Kansas State cornerback Logan Wilson

-Logan Wilson has experienced quite a journey since graduating from Bishop Dunne in 2019.
+Logan Wilson has experienced quite a journey since graduating from Dallas Bishop Dunne in 2019.

 The standout cornerback signed with Kansas State, left the school and landed at Louisiana-Monroe before opting out of the season and into the transfer portal.
 Wilson made what he hopes is his final move this week when he committed to continue his career at North Texas.